DumasOlivier/tokenizer/README.md

 Side project built to learn Solidity where Musicians can create NFTs for their albums and sell them to their fans.

-Work in progess : I'm buildiThis project is still a draft and is not finished yet 🧑‍💻
+Work in progess : This project is still a draft and is not finished yet 🧑‍💻

 - Front-end : Nextjs
 - Back-end : Solidity